eliasprost/PyQt5-graphical-interface-for-DJI-script/README.md

-Launch calibration_tool_v1.py with python console.
+Launch calibration_tool_v1.py with Python.

-This script launch the PyQt5 interface for to facilitate the use of the drone calibrator (comm_og_service_tool.py).
+This script launch the PyQt5 interface for facilitate the use of the drone calibrator (comm_og_service_tool.py).